IMSE Orders & Classroom Supplies

 Yes, the IMSE Orton-Gillingham approach equips educators with strategies appropriate for every tier of the Response to Intervention (RTI) model.
 Teachers, specialists, and paraprofessionals can use these strategies to effectively intervene at levels 2 and 3 to develop this population of students into successful readers, writers, and spellers.
 We encourage general education teachers Pre-K to 3rd grade to use this methodology with every student in tier 1 as well.
 The 30-hour Comprehensive Training is unlike other programs.
 IMSE training is hands-on and personalized.

 Is IMSE's training cost effective?

 Considering that schools who have fully incorporated the IMSE approach into their literacy instruction have seen a significant decrease in special education referrals and a lower at-risk population in the general education classrooms, our trainings are very cost effective.
-Both our 30 and 24 hours of training will provide your staff with the knowledge, skills, and tools required to be able to fully implement this approach immediately.
+Both of our 30 hour trainings will provide your staff with the knowledge, skills, and tools required to be able to fully implement this approach immediately.
 You will also receive the needed materials and resources to get you started in the classroom.
 To learn more about pricing for trainings as well as included materials, please contact us at 800-646-9788 or firstname.lastname@example.org.

 Will IMSE's Orton-Gillingham disrupt my current reading program?